 Commonly known as “coke,” “blow” and “snow,” cocaine is a drug made from the leaves of the coca plant.
-It can be used medically as a topical anesthetic, but is most widely used recreationally as a stimulant.
+It can be used medically as a topical anesthetic, but it is most widely used recreationally as a stimulant.
 When used for recreational purposes, cocaine is typically sold in powdered form, which is snorted or burned and inhaled as smoke.
-Some coke users mix the powder into a solution and inject it into a vein.
+Some individuals who use coke mix the powder into a solution and inject it into a vein.
 Drug dealers often mix the powdered version of coke with other white, powdery substances like flour, cornstarch or other drugs—substances that are unknown to the user and can cause unexpected effects.
-As an illicit drug, coke is also solidified into crystalline rock form, which is sold as “crack” cocaine.
-Crack users heat and smoke the rock crystals, a process that makes a crackling sound and leads to very rapid, short-acting effects.
-Considered 75% more potent than powdered cocaine, crack’s short-acting effects are more intense and can lead to addiction after one use.

-Brain’s Reward Circuit and Cocaine Effects on the Brain
+The Brain’s Reward Circuit and Cocaine’s Effects on the Nervous System

 Cocaine’s Other Effects

 Cocaine has other effects that are less desirable or pleasurable and can lead to problems.
 Some of the unwanted or negative effects of cocaine include:

 - Runny nose

 - Panic attacks